-Element of the cycle is the etiologic agent which is basically the term denoting to the offending microorganism.
+The element of the cycle is the etiologic agent which is basically the term denoting to the offending microorganism.

 The reservoir is the source of where the organism originated and it can be from other humans, the client’s own organisms, animals, plants or from anywhere in the environment.

-The portal of exit from reservoir, the offending organism must first exit the reservoir to be able to establish itself in a host.
+The portal of exit from the reservoir, the offending organism must first exit the reservoir to be able to establish itself in a host.

 The offending microorganisms after exiting from the reservoir will try to reach a host through an entry point.